 Basseterre, St. Kitts, February 27, 2018 (SKNIS): Doors will be opened and opportunities created for locals with the construction of a second cruise pier that is expected to commence in April of this year at Port Zante in Basseterre, St. Kitts.

-The commercial construction contract for building the second pier was signed between the St. Christopher Air and Sea Ports Authority (SCASPA) of the Government of St. Kitts and Nevis and the Canadian Commercial Corporation (CCC), a crown agent of the Government of Canada, which is the prime contractor with JV Driver, being the prime subcontractor.
+The commercial construction management contract for building the second pier was signed between the St. Christopher Air and Sea Ports Authority (SCASPA) of the Government of St. Kitts and Nevis and the Canadian Commercial Corporation (CCC), a crown agent of the Government of Canada, which is the prime contractor with JV Driver, being the prime subcontractor.
 SCASPA’s engineer is AdeB Consultants to work alongside the Director of Public Works, Mr. Cromwell Williams.
 The Lender’s Engineer is EF Douglas and Associates, with Principal Consultant Errol Douglas.

 According to Minister Liburd “All contract and construction performance risks are borne by CCC.
 Therefore any potential cost or time overruns are managed between CCC and JV Driver, at no risks to SCASPA.”